mirzaipatrik/Bayesian_HMM/README.md

 - Estimation of the mean and the variance of the different states
 - Use posterior draws from the latent state sequence to estimate the time point for a regime change in data

+Please note that the entry file for this project is main.jls

 ## Bayesian parameter estimation: